By Connie Chow, Founder at DailyCaring

 But even if your older adult doesn’t know what to do next, they’ll likely still remember how to do it.

-At every step, let them know what’s going to happen and coach them through it so they can do as much as possible on their own.
+At every step, let them know what will happen and coach them through it so they can do as much as possible on their own.

-Give them some time to do things on their own, but be ready to provide gentle assistance when needed.
+Give them time to do things independently, but be ready to provide gentle assistance when needed.

 This gives them control and improves self-confidence.
-Plus, if they know what’s going to happen at every step, they won’t be as scared or anxious.
+Plus, if they know what will happen at every step, they won’t be as scared or anxious.

 8. Use extra towels for comfort and warmth

-While showering, some people might like to use a towel to cover body parts that aren’t currently being washed.
-(The towel will get wet and that’s ok.)
+While showering, some people might like to use a towel to cover body parts that aren’t being washed.
+(The towel will get wet, but that’s okay.)

-Help them stay comfortable by keeping the wet towel warm with occasional sprays of water.
+Help them stay comfortable by keeping the wet towel warm with occasional water sprays.

 After bathing, immediately wrap them in two large, dry towels (front and back) to keep them from getting chilled.

 This can be done while they’re still sitting on the shower chair.
-Getting them mostly dry before moving them out of the tub also helps to keep them warm.
+Getting them primarily dry before moving them out of the tub also helps to keep them warm.

 Recommended for you: